Article may contain Amazon & affiliate links. As an Amazon Associate I earn from qualifying purchases at no additional cost to you.

 - Elastic join tip to remove bulk

 I didn’t want to use large fabric pieces and thought about using my knit scraps and so I found a few striped fabric strips I really loved.
-The problem was they weren’t long enough to finish one headband so I had to join strips.
+The problem was they weren’t long enough to finish one headband so I had to join the strips.
 When it comes to stripes learning how to pattern match fabric is a real breeze comparing to other kind of patterns.
 I am still experimenting with matching and joining fabrics with a floral pattern, I have yet to find a super easy method but I’m not giving up yet!

 But when it comes to how to match stripes, I’ve got the hang of it pretty quickly.
 Because pattern matching on stripes is just plain simple and one of the fastest techniques I’ve ever done in my sewing journey!
 It all takes less than two minutes and the result is a long, beautiful, continuous strip of striped fabric.
 The seams are almost invisible, I absolutely love how pretty stripes match with this method!